 Atlanta’s that rare major city without a port (but now possessing the world's largest aquarium at 6.3 million gallons of water), so when the Great Fire of Atlanta struck on May 21, 1917, hitting the Old Fourth Ward particularly hard, it took firefighters from all over Georgia, and as far away as Chattanooga, to put out the blaze that was ultimately stopped with dynamite blasts.
 Just as Atlanta moves to commemorate the centennial of the Great Fire this May 20 in the Old 4th Ward, the city is ever closer to having its largest water supply ever over at the old Bellwood Quarry, which was both a granite quarry and a prison labor camp, as well as a work farm a century ago.
 According to the Atlanta Journal-Constitution, "the $300M project will provide 2.4 billion-gallon reserve of raw drinking water."
 Interestingly enough, Jim Conley, who was also questioned in Mary Phagan's murder at the National Pencil Company (see History Background), was at one time a convict at Bellwood.
 As was later Hugh D. Gravitt, the driver who fatally struck Margaret Mitchell.

-Some Metro Atlanta & Georgia Sites Featuring Stone Mountain Granite
+Some Metro Atlanta & Georgia Locations Featuring Stone Mountain Granite

 - Atkins Park gateway